awingray/IMDB/README.md

-This is a "wishful" development of the backend side of things.
+# This is a "wishful" development of the backend side of things.
 Ignore the server folder.

-create a file called .env and put in:
+create a blank file called:   .env and put in:

 ```

   PORT=4000